shannonymous/fullstack-nanodegree-vm/vagrant/catalog/README.md

 7. You are now ready to run the catalog program.
 Run:
 `python application.py`
 7. Access the application by visiting http://localhost:8000 on your broswer of choice.

+## API Endpoints
+- `/catalog.json` returns all categories
+- `/users.json` returns information about users in the database
+- `/catalog/<path:category_name>/items.json` returns all items in category